-- examine his or her responsibilities through the lenses of assigned, assumed, automatic and reminded.
+- examine responsibilities through the lenses of assigned, assumed, automatic and reminded.

-Ask students to think about their current responsibilities.
-Tell them to keep these responsibilities in mind as you ask students the following questions:
+Ask the learners to think about their current and past responsibilities at home, at school, and wherever they are in the community.
+Tell them to keep these responsibilities in mind as you ask the following questions:

-- In your life, have most of your responsibilities been assigned to you?
-Yes (show of hands) No (show of hands).
-Let's hear 2-3 examples of those responsibilities.
+- Raise your hand if most of your responsibilities have been assigned to you.
+This means someone told you to do them.
+Ask for 2-3 examples of those responsibilities.
 (Write these examples under Assigned on the prepared chart.)

-- In your life, have you taken on a responsibility without being told?
-Yes (show of hands) No (show of hands).
+- Raise your hand if you have taken on a responsibility without being told.
 Let's hear 2-3 examples of these.
 (Write these examples under Assumed on the prepared chart.)

-- In your life, do you always follow through on your responsibilities without being reminded?
-Yes (show of hands) No (show of hands).
+- Do you always follow through on your responsibilities without being reminded?
 Let's hear 2-3 three examples of following through.
 (Write these examples under Automatic on the prepared chart.)

-In the fourth column, have students give examples of responsibilities about which they always need reminding.
+In the fourth column, write give examples of responsibilities about which they always need reminding.
 (List 2-3 examples.)

 Lead a discussion about what types of responsibilities are always followed, never followed, or need reminders.
-Ask the students what role interest, fun, or payback play in taking responsibility.
+Ask what role interest, fun, or payback play in taking responsibility.

 Save the chart for the next lesson.